The Phase III paediatric posting is an 8-week posting comprising the following components:

 This fellowship provides a 1-year training for fellows-in-training in the ASEAN region.
 Applicant with experience working in the field is preferred.
 Candidates must have qualifications registrable with the Singapore Medical Council and have the support of a host institution in their home country.

-Interested applicants, please send a copy of your CV to Ms. Jina Loh at
+Interested applicants, please send a copy of your CV to Mr Allen Teo at

 This fellowship is for advanced trainees in paediatric haematology-oncology who are interested to further their experience and training in paediatric blood/marrow transplant.
 This is a 1-year clinical fellowship.
 Candidates must have qualifications registrable with the Singapore Medical Council and have the support of a host institution in their home country.